jwen0605/jwen0605/README.md

 ### 👨‍💻 About Me

-I am a California-based **Solutions Architect** and **Senior Generative AI Engineer** with over 7 years of experience in the AWS ecosystem.
+I am a California-based **Solutions Architect** and **Generative AI Engineer** with over 7 years of experience in the AWS ecosystem.
 I specialize in bridging the gap between complex business challenges and high-performance engineering solutions.

 Currently, I collaborate with AI/ML scientists and architects to design, build, and optimize production-ready generative systems that scale.
 I’m also passionate about mentoring the next generation of SAs and driving technical wins through strategic pre-sales architecture.